+Anna ensures the smooth running of a large number of research projects in the Gillan Lab including The Neureka Project and Precision in Psychiatry Study (PIPS).
+She also coordinates the Predictive Brain Health Modelling Group in Trinity College Institute of Neuroscience.
 Anna has a Bachelor’s degree in Psychology, and Political Science and Sociology from NUI Galway.
 Following this, she completed a Higher Diploma in Psychology in NUI Galway.
 During her Higher Diploma she conducted a research project which investigated the relationship between social media use and social cognition in adolescents.
-Anna’s Higher Diploma research led her to pursue a Master’s degree in Clinical Neuroscience at NUI Galway.
+Her Higher Diploma research led her to pursue a Master’s degree in Clinical Neuroscience at NUI Galway.
 While studying for her Master’s degree, Anna conducted a thesis derived from the ERC funded iRELATE project entitled ‘Examining the Neural Mechanisms of Theory of Mind using fMRI in Individuals with Schizophrenia & Healthy Controls’.

 After her Master’s degree, Anna joined the Research and Evaluation team at Jigsaw – The National Centre for Youth Mental Health as a research assistant.
 During this time she worked on variety projects including Jigsaw’s online counselling service and One Good School™ initiative.
 Following this, she worked as a research assistant on My World Survey 2, Ireland’s largest national survey on youth mental health, led by University College Dublin School of Psychology.